jasonl99/card_game/README.md

 ## Usage

-run the app with `crystal src/card_game.cr` open a browser and go to `localhost:3000/cardgame/abc` where `abc` becomes a new game at that address.
+Run the app in a terminal window with `crystal src/card_game.cr` Open a browser and go to `localhost:3000/cardgame/abc` where `abc` becomes a new game at that address.
-Use chrome & firefox at the same url to show two different sessions accessing a game.
+Use Chrome, Firefox, Safari, or whatever browser you'd like at the same url to show more than one session accessing a game.
+Imagine each browser is a different user in a different location.

+For demonstration purposes, each session is given a random username (so you'll have two different names if you have Chrome and Firefox both accessing the same game, which is cool, because it really shows how communication occurs between _all_ game users)

 #Walk Through

 First things first.
 This demo _emulates_ a card game.
 Imagine if you were playing poker online against a few other people.
-Each of you is show a deck.
-This is what that interface might look like, but it's a facade intended more to show how the interaction between server and client work.
-It has a a deck of 52 cards which are drawn from randomly.
+Each of you is shown a deck.
 But there's one hand, which all players see and interact with.
-You can click until the deck runs out.
+If the deck runs out, a new deck is shuffled.

 That said, here's an opening page.